Gas-turbine engine: In surface vehicles

-Gas turbines are often used on ships, locomotives, helicopters, tanks, and to a lesser extent, on cars, buses, and motorcycles.
+Gas turbines are often used on ships, locomotives, helicopters, and tanks and, to a lesser extent, on cars, buses, and motorcycles.

 A key advantage of jets and turboprops for airplane propulsion – their superior performance at high altitude compared to piston engines, particularly naturally aspirated ones – is irrelevant in most automobile applications.
 Their power-to-weight advantage, though less critical than for aircraft, is still important.

 Gas turbines offer a high-powered engine in a very small and light package.
-However, they are not as responsive and efficient as small piston engines over the wide range of RPMs and powers needed in vehicle applications.
-In series hybrid vehicles, as the driving electric motors are mechanically detached from the electricity generating engine, the responsiveness, poor performance at low speed and low efficiency at low output problems are much less important.
+However, they are not as responsive and efficient as small piston engines over the wide range of engine speed and power needed in vehicle applications.
+In series hybrid vehicles, as the driving electric motors are mechanically detached from the electricity-generating engine, the problems of responsiveness, poor performance at low speed, and low efficiency at low output are much less important.
 The turbine can be run at optimum speed for its power output, and batteries and ultracapacitors can supply power as needed, with the engine cycled on and off to run it only at high efficiency.
 The emergence of the continuously variable transmission may also alleviate the responsiveness problem.

 Turbines have historically been more expensive to produce than piston engines, though this is partly because piston engines have been mass-produced in huge quantities for decades, while small gas turbine engines are rarities; however, turbines are mass-produced in the closely related form of the turbocharger.

 The turbocharger is basically a compact and simple free shaft radial gas turbine which is driven by the piston engine's exhaust gas.
 The centripetal turbine wheel drives a centrifugal compressor wheel through a common rotating shaft.
 This wheel supercharges the engine air intake to a degree that can be controlled by means of a wastegate or by dynamically modifying the turbine housing's geometry (as in a variable geometry turbocharger).

 It mainly serves as a power recovery device which converts a great deal of otherwise wasted thermal and kinetic energy into engine boost.

 Turbo-compound engines (actually employed on some semi-trailer trucks) are fitted with blow down turbines which are similar in design and appearance to a turbocharger except for the turbine shaft being mechanically or hydraulically connected to the engine's crankshaft instead of to a centrifugal compressor, thus providing additional power instead of boost.
 While the turbocharger is a pressure turbine, a power recovery turbine is a velocity one.